LuciaOliveraa/andisII_tfu4/README.md

 ## Notes and troubleshooting

-- The Docker image installs the Python dependencies listed in `requirements.txt`.
-The demo runner needs `requests` to be present in the image — `requests` was added to `requirements.txt` so the container build includes it.
 - If you run demos on the host (outside the container), activate your virtualenv and run the demo scripts directly:

 ```bash